How to Calculate Hours Worked and Overtime Using Excel Formula

 excel formula to calculate hours worked and overtime

-Here, we have used the Microsoft Excel 365 version, you may use any other version according to your convenience.
-If any steps won’t work in your version, then leave us a comment.
+We used the Microsoft Excel 365 version in this article, but you may use any other version at your convenience.
+If any steps don’t work in your version, please leave us a comment and let us know.

-At the very beginning, we should create a basic outline of the sheet where we can insert all our necessary inputs and get the desired outputs.
-Let’s explore the steps in detail.
+First let’s create a basic outline of the timesheet where we can insert all our necessary inputs and get the desired outputs.

-• Additionally, leave blank spaces in the B4:I10 range of cells so that you can write down the name of the employee and the employer’s information.
+• Leave blank spaces in the B4:I10 range of cells for entry of the employee’s name and the employer’s information.

-• Next, construct some tables in the B12:I26 range of cells as shown in the illustration below.
+• Construct some tables in the B12:I26 range of cells as shown in the illustration below.

-• At last, make a place for authorization in cells in the B28:I29 range.
+• Make a place for authorization in the B28:I29 range.

 Create the Basic Outline

-• In cell D13, write down 40 as the regular hours per week.
-That means if the employee works for 40 consecutive hours, after that, every hour will be treated as overtime.
-If your office maintains 45 or other working hours per week, input that value in this field.
-Working hours vary from country to country.
+• In cell D13, enter 40 as the regular hours per week.
+Any value above 40 will be treated as overtime.
+If your office maintains different working hours per week, input that value in this field instead.

-• Next, enter the Overtime Hourly Rate.
-In this case, we take it as $37.50/hr.
-Normally the general working hour rate is different from the overtime hourly rate.
+• Enter the Overtime Hourly Rate, here $37.50/hr.
+Normally the general working hour rate is lower than the overtime hourly rate.

 Set Weekly Work Hours and Pay Rate

-For the user’s convenience, we defined names for some cell ranges.
+For the user’s convenience, let’s define names for some cell ranges.

-• First, change the name of cell D13 to works_hours_per_week.
+• Change the name of cell D13 to works_hours_per_week.

-• Secondly, replace the names of cells H13 and I13 as regular_rate and overtime_rate.
+• Replace the names of cells H13 and I13 with regular_rate and overtime_rate respectively.

-• Then, in cells H24 and I24, convert the cell name to work_hrs and overtime.
+• In cells H24 and I24, change the names to work_hrs and overtime respectively.

-Note: It’s not mandatory to change the cell name.
-But helps the end users to catch the internal operation easily.
+Note: It’s not mandatory to change the cell name, but doing so helps the end users to understand the internal operation easily.

-• Then, proceed to the small box at the top-left side of the display and give your preferred name.
+• In the small box at the top-left side of the display, enter your preferred name.

 Set Weekly Work Hours and Pay Rate to Calculate Hours Worked and Overtime

-• At this time, we should enter the necessary data like Time In, Lunch Starts, Lunch Ends, and Time Out in the sheet.
-Here, we’ve entered some sample data into the sheet.
+• Enter the necessary data like Time In, Lunch Starts, Lunch Ends, and Time Out in the sheet.

 Enter Required Data